 Simply put, a course management system is a software platform that helps you manage the administrative side of training courses.
 It is the engine room of your training operation.

 While a learning management system (LMS) focuses on the student’s learning experience, a course management system focuses on the logistics.
-It handles things like:

 For a training business, this software is vital.
 It allows you to store all your course information in a single system, meaning you do not have to jump between different spreadsheets and calendars.
 It helps you streamline your entire training administration process.